exyi/diplomka/diplomka/text/3-analysis-2-statistic.md

 The KDE mode's resilience to outliers and multi-modal distributions make it useful for comparing different methods and manipulating their thresholds.
 However, since this usage is slightly uncommon, it is crucial to verify its stability and accuracy when dealing with smaller sample sizes.
 It is also worth noting that using KDE has a significantly higher computational cost than a simple mean or median, a naive implementation of the mode calculation has a quadratic algorithmic complexity.
-Furthermore, the determination of a confidence interval requires some form of resampling, instead of the simpler application of central limit theorem.
+Furthermore, the determination of a confidence interval requires some form of resampling, instead of a simpler application of the central limit theorem.

 #### Comparing the Methods

 We can conduct a simple experiment to choose a _middle value_ statistic which performs well.
 The evaluation criteria will be:

-1. **Accuracy**: We will assess the proximity to the reference H-bond lengths.
+1. **Accuracy**: We will assess the proximity to the [reference](https://doi.org/10.1107/S2059798321007610) of H-bond lengths.
-2. **Stability on smaller samples**: We will compare the variance of the statistic itself across multiple smaller samples.
+2. **Stability on smaller samples**: We will compare the variance of the statistics itself across multiple smaller samples.
-3. **Stability on skewed samples**: We will observe the deviation of the statistic when the basepair assignment criteria change.
+3. **Stability on skewed samples**: We will observe the deviation of the statistics when the basepair assignment criteria change.

-First, we will measure the **accuracy** as the mean absolute difference between the statistics derived on small samples with respect to the reference hydrogen bond lengths of canonical basepairs.
+We will measure the **accuracy** as the mean absolute difference between the statistics derived on small samples with respect to the reference hydrogen bond lengths of canonical basepairs.
-We will use sample size of 100 for the test, given that it is a typical number of instances of a non-canonical basepair.
+We will use the sample size of 100 observations for the test, given that it is a typical number of instances of a non-canonical basepair.
 We have slightly over 50 000 datapoints in the canonical classes, so 1000 sampled batches should provide an ample coverage the available dataset.

 The figure [-@fig:KDE_bandwidth_golden_length_deviation] compares various bandwidth adjustments of the default Scott's factor.